Table of Contents

 The Power of Music

-Rock and Metal Music
+Rock and Heavy Metal

 While not all rock or metal bands openly worship Satan, the reason this type of music has had a history of being termed “satanic” is because many rock or metal bands are in fact public about worshiping Satan.
 Many of their practices during performances are satanic in nature, such as wearing or having displays of the devil or satanic symbols (pentagrams, upside down crosses, 666, goat heads, etc.), openly cursing God and Jesus, and even performing satanic rituals such as spraying animal blood and praying to Satan.

 In addition, certain band’s song lyrics openly worship Satan.
-These are clear indicators that the purpose of their music is to influence the listener toward Satan, hence, the reputation.

-In addition, the lifestyle and/or lyrics of many bands are often not in harmony with Scripture.
-Their lyrics as well as rhythm of their music often promote rebellion, sexual impulses or negative emotions such as anger or depression.
-Satan is subtle (Genesis 3:1) and Christians who desire to be connected to God have to be careful of what they receive in their minds (2 Corinthians 10:4-5).
+These are clear indicators that the purpose of their performance is to influence the listener toward Satan, hence, the reputation.
+Further, the lifestyle and/or lyrics of many bands are often not in harmony with Scripture.
+Their lyrics as well as rhythm of their work often promote rebellion, sexual impulses or negative emotions such as anger or depression.
+Satan is subtle (Genesis 3:1) and Christians who desire to be connected to God have to be careful of what they hear and see (2 Corinthians 10:4-5).

-Some guiding principles for music in the Bible are that music should bring the listener to spiritual understanding (Psalm 47:7, Colossians 3:16), desire to obey God (Psalm 61:8) and bring the feelings of joy, reverence and gratitude toward God (Psalm 67:4; 98:4; 147:7; Hebrews 12:28).
+Some guiding principles selecting what we listen to in the Bible are that it should bring the listener to spiritual understanding (Psalm 47:7, Colossians 3:16), desire to obey God (Psalm 61:8) and bring the feelings of joy, reverence and gratitude toward God (Psalm 67:4; 98:4; 147:7; Hebrews 12:28).
 It should be melodic, harmonious and elevating (Ephesians 5:19; Psalms 150:1-5; 98:5; 2 Chronicles 5:13).